 |✓ 1 lemon or 1 1/2 limes (squeezed juice)

 - Mix all of the ingredients together and chill before drinking.
 Place in the refrigerator — it will keep for four to six days.

 (Recipe from Coconuts and Kettlebells26)

 Can You Drink Coconut Water During Pregnancy?

 Coconut Water Side Effects: Will Consuming Too Much Put You in Danger?

-A 2014 case study entitled "Death by Coconut," published in Circulation: Arrhythmia and Electrophysiology journal, gives an example of how too much coconut water can disrupt your potassium levels.
+A 2014 case study entitled "Death by Coconut," published38 in Circulation: Arrhythmia and Electrophysiology, gives an example of how too much coconut water can disrupt your potassium levels.
 A healthy man who consumed eight 11-ounce bottles of coconut water in a day experienced fainting and abnormal heart rhythms due to the dangerously high levels of potassium in his body.
 His blood pressure and heart rate were very low, and he reported feeling weak and lightheaded.

 Remember that even something as healthy as coconut water can still lead to negative consequences when consumed in excess.
 As such, make sure to moderate your consumption of this drink so that you will only reap the benefits and none of the side effects.